Cath-nel/Go-Fish./README.md

 Project page: https://github.com/Cath-nel/Go-Fish./edit/main/README.md

-Instructions for use (allowable actions):

 Tools used: We used the random library to randomise cards when suffling as well as dealing cards.

-Concepts used: The games has been created using Java and visual studio.
+Concepts used: The games has been created using Java and Android Studio.
 The program will use lists and arrays to store card values as well as completed books.

-Assumptions: There will be four players and the user (human) can choose as many players as they would like to play against.
+Assumptions: There will be two players and the user (human) and the computer.

-Limitations: The limit may be 4 players.
-The player might not be able to play another human, only the computer/s.
+Limitations: The limit may be 2 players.
+The player will not be able to play another human, only the computes.